WordPress as Persistent Memory for AI Agents

 Markdown files stored on the WordPress filesystem.
 The agent reads these to know who it is, who it works with, and what it knows.

-Data Machine ships with three core memory files, each with a distinct purpose:
+Data Machine ships with core memory files across layers:

 Additional files serve workflow-specific purposes — editorial strategies, project briefs, content plans.
 Each pipeline can select which additional files it needs, so a social media workflow doesn’t carry the weight of a full content strategy.
-These are injected at Priority 40 (per-pipeline).
+These are injected at Priority 40 (per-pipeline) or Priority 45 (per-flow).

 Technical details: